datopian/data-cli/docs/push.md

   `PATH` (optional) is the path to the data file or data package.

-Options:
+**Options:**

+  -h, --help               Output usage information.

+  --format                 Explicitely set the format for a file.
+Useful when a file does not have conventional
+                           naming.
+E.g., `--format=csv`

+  -i, --interactive        Enable interactive mode.
+Useful when pushing a single file.

-  -h, --help               Output usage information --published              Set dataset as 'published' so it is public in the website (default is 'unlisted')
+  --published              Make a dataset "published" so it is public on the website (default is "unlisted").

-**Examples**
+  --schedule               Setup a schedule so the DataHub will automatically re-import the remote file on
+                           a regular basis.
+E.g., `every 90s`, `every 5m`, `every 2d`.
+The number is always an integer, selector is `s/m/h/d/w` (second -> week) and you can’t schedule for less than 60 seconds.

+  --sheets                 Set which sheets should be processed when pushing Excel files.
+By default, only
+                           the first sheet is processed.
+You can use `--sheets=all` option to push "all" sheets.
+                           You also can list sheet numbers, e.g., `--sheets=1,2`.
+If you wanted to push only the second sheet, you would do `--sheets=2`.
+Sheet number starts from 1.

+**Examples:**

 Uploads Data Package to DataHub in current working directory:

   ■ data push

-Uploads Data Package to DataHub with path:
+Uploads Data Package to DataHub with path (core/finance-vix/ should have datapackage.json):

   ■ data push core/finance-vix/

-  core/finance-vix/ should have datapackage.json

 By default, all pushed datasets are unlisted.
 To make them published:

   ■ data push core/finance-vix/ --published

+Uploads a file from URL to DataHub on weekly basis and sets file format as CSV:

+  ■ data push URL --schedule="every 1w" --format=csv

+Uploads a Excel file and processes only the second sheet:

+  ■ data push myExcel.xlsx --sheets=2